 Parklands (Blouberg, Western Seaboard) – R700,000 to R1,7m

 Close proximity to the Blouberg beaches, a quality lifestyle, excellent schools and modern, yet affordable properties are all reasons to invest in Parklands according to Luyanda Hoboshe, an intern agent from Seeff Blouberg.
-The area excellent facilities and good transport with easy access to main arterials, and bus, taxi and the MyCiti Bus services.
+The area has excellent facilities and good transport with easy access to main arterials, and bus, taxi, and the MyCiti Bus services.

 Brackenfell/Kuils River (Northern Suburbs) – R800,000 to R1,6m

-Located in the far northern region of the city, with access to main arterials and excellent transport including train, taxi and bus services, these suburbs also offer easy access to Somerset West and Stellenbosch.
+Located in the far northern region of the city, with access to main arterials and excellent transport including train, taxi, and bus services, these suburbs also offer easy access to Somerset West and Stellenbosch.
 There are excellent facilities and schools according to Lita Hartman, a Seeff agent.

 Affordability makes the suburbs popular with younger buyers who comprise about 40% of all buying activity.
 In Brackenfell, you can buy a three-bedroomed house with two bathrooms and a double garage in a gated village for R1,68m.
 In Kuils River, you can find a two-bedroomed house with a garage for R800,000.